-If you want more in-depth advice on how to develop your own productisation, connect with Kate or one of our other lovely Fempire Coaches (click here).
+If you want more in-depth advice on how to develop your own productisation, connect with one of our expert Fempire Certified Coaches (click here).

 And if you have any questions or comments about this article please leave a comment down below! xox

 Kate De Jong is an expert Coach, blogger and inspirer who intimately understands (and shares) what it is like to juggle motherhood and entrepreneurship, whilst staying sane and enjoying the freedom and fulfilment of a successful coach and fempreneur.